ansible/ansible/docs/docsite/rst/intro_installation.rst

    Ansible 2.2 introduces a tech preview of support for Python 3.
 For more information, see `Python 3 Support <http://docs.ansible.com/ansible/python_3_support.html>`_.

-   By default, Ansible uses Python 2 in order to maintain compatibility with older distributions such as RHEL 5 and RHEL 6.
+   By default, Ansible uses Python 2 in order to maintain compatibility with older distributions such as RHEL 6.
 However, some Linux distributions (Gentoo, Arch) may not have a Python 2.X interpreter installed by default.
 On those systems, you should install one, and set the 'ansible_python_interpreter' variable in inventory (see :doc:`intro_inventory`) to point at your 2.X Python.
 Distributions like Red Hat Enterprise Linux, CentOS, Fedora, and Ubuntu all have a 2.X interpreter installed